Andy Murray Set To Undergo Back Surgery

 — Andy Murray (@andy_murray) September 19, 2013

-After the surgery it’s likely that Murray will miss the remainder of the season including the season ending ATP World Tour Finals in London this November.
-This will hopefully provide him with enough time to rest, come back stronger and ultimately compete in 2014’s first slam the Australian Open, which begins on January 13th.
+After the surgery, Murray will likely miss the remainder of the season, including the season-ending ATP World Tour Finals in London this November.
+Hopefully, the time off will allow him enough time to rest, come back stronger and ultimately compete in 2014’s first slam the Australian Open, which begins on January 13.

 Why join?